polkadot-fellows/RFCs/text/0173-check-created-at-height.md

 ### Ergonomics

-Signing libraries MUST add one storage query to retrieve `created_at_height` before constructing the signing payload.
-Libraries that already fetch `AccountInfo` to read the nonce can extract `created_at_height` from the same response at no extra network round-trip cost (under Option A, or with an updated decoder under Option B).
-The ergonomic impact on signers is therefore minimal once libraries are updated.
+Consumers MUST call `AccountCreatedAtHeightApi::created_at_height` to retrieve the value before constructing the signing payload.
+This is one additional call, equivalent in cost to the existing call used to fetch the nonce.
+Libraries that already fetch account state may be able to batch both queries into a single round-trip depending on the storage option chosen by the implementation.

-For DApp and indexer developers, the change is a net improvement: the transaction hash becomes a safe unique identifier for inclusion events, eliminating the defensive edge-case handling that the current protocol requires.
+For DApp and indexer developers, the change is a net improvement: the transaction hash becomes a safe unique identifier for inclusion events on signed/general transactions, eliminating the defensive edge-case handling that the current protocol requires.

 ### Compatibility